radleap/Project_CNN_Dog_Classification/README.md

 See the requirements.txt file for necessary packages.

 ## Data
-See directories "dogImages", "haarcascades", and "RandomImages" for supporting data.
+See directories "dogImages", "haarcascades", and "images" for supporting data.

 ## Outputs
 Apart from the "model_scratch" and "model_tranfer", all models are saved in the "models" direcetory.